 NOTE 2: For gapFR1 or gapUE configuration, for the UE in NE-DC or NR-DC, the SFN and subframe of the serving cell indicated by the refServCellIndicator in corresponding gapFR1 or gapUE is used in the gap calculation.
 Otherwise, the SFN and subframe of the PCell is used in the gap calculation.

 NOTE 3: For gapFR2 configuration with asynchronous CA, for the UE in NE-DC or NR-DC, the SFN and subframe of the serving cell indicated by the refServCellIndicator and refFR2ServCellAsyncCA in gapFR2 is used in the gap calculation.
 Otherwise, the SFN and subframe of a serving cell on FR2 frequency indicated by the refFR2ServCellAsyncCA in gapFR2 is used in the gap calculation

-----------------------------------------<Start of of 3rd change>--------------------------------------------
+NOTE 4: For gapUL-FR2 configuration with synchronous CA, the SFN and subframe of a serving cell on FR2 frequency is used in the gap calculation.
+For gapUL-FR2 configuration with asynchronous CA, the SFN and subframe of a serving cell on FR2 frequency indicated by the refFR2ServCellAsyncCA in gapUL-FR2 is used in the gap calculation. ----------------------------------------<Start of of 3rd change>--------------------------------------------

 5.7.4 UE Assistance Information